AudreyGermain/Game-Recommendation-System/README.md

         print(x)
         return x

 usedGames.loc[:, 'genre'] = usedGames['genre'].apply(clean_data)
 ```

-Finally, we created some custom columns by combining multiple column to try and find the combination of information
-that will give us the best recommendation system possible.
-The results of the different columns will be compared in the
-[Evaluation & Analysis](#evaluation-analysis) section of this article.
+Finally, we create some custom columns by combining multiple columns in order to find the combination of information that can give us the best possible recommendation system, this is done by using the code below.
+The results of using the different custom columns to produce recommendations are compared in the [Evaluation & Analysis](#evaluation-analysis) section of this blog.

 ```python
 # create some column containing a mix of different information